Top Children's Science Museums Across the US for Families

 Take a spin in the Energizer, the human hamster wheel that Powers the Energizer Ball Machine at the St. Louis Science Center.

 Inside the center's Makerspace kids can play, build, work, and learn a new skill or two.
 Float and Fly allows young visitors to create an object using simple materials and see if it flies.
 Next, they can make a few easy adjustments and then test their inventions' floating capabilities.
 Experience flight simulators inside the James S. McDonnell Planetarium, where the F/A-18B Hornet, a dual-seater, twin engine, mid-wing, multimission tactical aircraft, is on display.
-General admission is FREE for most exhibits, but tickets can be purchased for special exhibitions, OMNIMAX Theater Films, James S. McDonnell Planetarium Shows, the Discovery Room, the Experience Flight Simulators and the Tractor Run in the GROW exhibit.
+General admission is free for most exhibits, but tickets can be purchased for special exhibitions and activities.

 All photos courtesy of the museums